Dear Birth mother

 So I packed my bags and packed my son’s stuff.
 I called my sister and told her I was moving to her house.
 I needed to get away.
 I couldn’t live in the same place where my mom had died.
 When I got to Jacksonville, Florida.

-The first thing I did was call Christian Family Services.
+The first thing I did was call Christian Family Services, a local adoption agency.
 I knew I was unfit to be a mom.
 I knew I was unfit to keep him.
 I didn’t know if I had the ability to care for him.
 All I knew was that I was not good for him.
 I made the decision to give him a life that I could not.
 To give him an opportunity to grow that I could not give him.
 To give him a mom and a dad and a house and a future.

 I was emotionally, mentally detached from him.
 I won’t say that I didn’t love him because I did love him.
 I just didn’t feel that love for him.
 I didn’t feel love for no one.
 I didn’t care what I said, I didn’t care whether he got a bath.
 I didn’t care his diaper got changed.
 So adoption was the only option I had.

 I couldn’t see letting my sisters keep him because neither one of them were in the environment they needed to live in.
 I couldn’t see my friends keeping him because they where not in the best of places either.

 I wanted to give my son a life, family, grandparents, uncle’s, and aunts.
 And for him to not have to worry about where the next meal was going to come from.
 Or not be sure where we were going to stay.
 I didn’t want my son to have to go through what I went through as a child.
 I wanted him to have a college education.
 I wanted him to be able to go to some of the best schools.
 I wanted the best for my son and I was not the best for my son.